 Every semester we have volunteers who come vacation in Poland, and Krakow is usually the city the choose to enjoy for a few days.
 We definitely recommend experiencing Krakow since there's so much to do here, like touring the Auschwitz-Birkenau concentration camp, visiting Krakow's holocaust and art museums, and see its beautiful cathedrals.
 If you want to learn more, check out our guide to Krakow to get tips on planning your trip there.

 Now I'm not recommending you skip Krakow — it really is an experience — but I think you should also check out the lesser-known city of Poznan.
+It's a colorful town that's home to museums, brightly painting buildings, a charming town square, and may be one of the most budget-friendly places to visit in all of Europe.

 What should you see in Europe if you're volunteering here?